devalv/yapam/README.md

 `LOG_LVL`: level of logging (same as Python basic logging levels)

-`AMMO_FILE`: path to file where results should be saved
+`AMMO_FILE`: a path to file where results should be saved

 `REQUESTS`: list of requests for your shooting